OG-107: Basic designs

-There were three basic models or "patterns" for the OG-107 Cotton Sateen Utility Uniform:
+There were three basic models or "patterns" for the cotton sateen OG-107 Utility Uniform:

 "Type I" (1952–1963)

 The first "Type I" model was introduced in 1952 and remained virtually unchanged through its 10-year production run.
 The shirt featured a sleeve with no true cuff or buttons; it was simply a straight sleeve with a simple hem at the cuff.
 The shirt's two chest pockets and the trousers rear two pockets had a rectangular pocket flap that buttoned.
 The buttons were a "dished" style and most of the 1950s production were a dark brown color while the majority of the 1960s production were dark green.
 The trousers also had a simple adjustment tab on the waist that could be buttoned.
 The shirt and trousers were also sized in groups (Small, Medium, Large, etc.) This model was replaced in April 1963 when specifications came out for the second model.